jaljo/articles/text-editor/text-editor-002-en.md

 tweets or links to other articles.

 Editors and web managers needed a tool to be able to create and edit these kinds of contents.
-These contents are saved in our database as an HTML string.
+These will be saved in our database as an HTML string.

 There alreay is many text edition tools online, but we wanted a tool which looks close to the modern text editor of [medium.com](https://medium.com/).
-Some open source libraries are offering such solution, but most of the time, when specific needs arise, these libraries no longer fulfill all your requirements.
+Some open source libraries are offering such solution, but most of the time, when specific needs arise, they no longer fulfill all your requirements.
 And here you are on the highway of awfull tweaks...
 Instead of spending time to develop additional features on top of an existing library (with all drawbacks implied), we decided to implement our own tool.
 That way, we could